 Wet and dry

 Some models can suck up wet material or liquids.
 However, they can usually only take a fairly small amount (about 150mL) and you shouldn't fill the bin with liquid past the indicated maximum level.
 The bin and filter need to be cleaned and dried separately afterwards.
+Other stick vac models have a separate mop attachment which doesn't have a suction capability.

 How to care for your stick vacuum

 Due to their smaller dust bins, stick vacuums need to be emptied more frequently and this can be fiddly depending on the model.
 Hair and fluff must also be removed regularly from the rollers.
-Filters should be washed once a month, and replaced when necessary (it can cost up to $40 for a filter depending on the type and model, but it should last a year or so before needing replacement).
-Check your stick vac regularly for obstructions, too.

 How and when to dispose of your stick vacuum

 With regular maintenance you can expect your stick vacuum to last many years.
 Most stick vacuums die after the rechargeable lithium-ion battery gives up, so replacing this can solve a lot of problems and prolong the life of your vacuum.
-The cost of a new battery can vary (it can cost up to $199 to replace a Dyson battery, for example), and a new filter can also do wonders for your vacuum.
+The cost of a new battery can vary – it can cost up to $199 to replace a Dyson battery, for example – and a new filter can also do wonders for your vacuum.

 When you're finally due to upgrade, don't put your old stick vacuum into landfill as the batteries contain toxic metals.
 Visit the Australian Battery Recycling Initiative to find out where to recycle your old stick vac or contact your local council for e-waste collection information.